Avoid Costly Legal Mistakes When Challenging Small Business Set Aside Decisions by the Government In Bid Protests.

 Although there are exceptions to the general rule, bidders can challenge the agency’s decision by filing a pre-award bid protest.

-FAR Provisions and Definition for Total Small Business Set Aside Decisions: Under FAR 19.5, the purpose of set aside decisions is to award certain acquisitions exclusively to small business concerns.
+FAR Provisions and Definition for Total Small Business Set Asides: Under FAR 19.5, the purpose of set aside decisions is to award certain acquisitions exclusively to small business concerns.
 A “set aside for small business” is the reserving of an acquisition exclusively for participation by small business concerns.
 A total small business set aside may be open to all small businesses.

 - A small business concern set aside of a single acquisition or a class of acquisitions may be total or partial.

-Market research: The government should conduct market research to determine whether a small business set aside can create the level of competition that Congress seeks.
+Market research: The government should conduct market research to determine whether a set aside can create the level of competition that Congress seeks.
 When deciding whether or not to file a bid protest, you should first whether the government’s market research could possibly show that more than one small business could potentially submit a bid for the requirement.
 There are several ways to accomplish this.

 Simplified Acquisition Threshold (SAT) requirements: Government contracting agencies must automatically set aside federal contracts exclusively for small business if the anticipated value of the procurement is above the micro-purchase threshold of $3,500 and up to the Simplified Acquisition Threshold (SAT) of $150,000.